-At 6:15 this morning, Elisabeth Elliot died.
+At 6:15 on the morning of June 15, 2015, Elisabeth Elliot died.
 It is a blunt sentence for a blunt woman.
 This is near the top of why I felt such an affection and admiration for her.

 Blunt — not ungracious, not impetuous, not snappy or gruff.
 But direct, unsentimental, no-nonsense, tell-it-like-it-is, no whining allowed.
 Just pull your britches on and go die for Jesus — like Mary Slessor and Gladys Aylward and Amy Carmichael and Gertrude Ras Egede and Eleanor Macomber and Lottie Moon and Roslind Goforth and Malla Moe, to name a few whom she admired.

 Her first husband, Jim Elliot, was one of the five missionaries speared to death by the Huaorani Indians in Ecuador in 1956.
-Elisabeth immortalized that moment in mission history with three books, Through Gates of Splendor, Shadow of the Almighty, and The Savage My Kinsman, and established her voice for the cause of Christian missions and Christian womanhood and Christian purity in more than 20 other books, and 40 years of hard-hitting conference speaking.
+Elisabeth immortalized that moment in mission history with three books — Through Gates of Splendor, Shadow of the Almighty, and The Savage My Kinsman — and established her voice for the cause of Christian missions and Christian womanhood and Christian purity in more than twenty other books and forty years of hard-hitting conference speaking.

 She was not just gutsy with her words.
 Their daughter was ten months old when Jim was killed.
 Elisabeth stayed on, working at first with the Quichua, but then, astonishingly, for two more years with the very tribe that had speared her husband.